 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
+Floodway blocking on Flat Rock Creek will increase overbank flooding.
 Bar ditches and storm sewer inlets must be kept clear of debris.
-Residents and property owners should do their part in maintaining drainage channels and conduits.
+Residents and property owners should do their part in maintaining the channel.
 Do not attempt to clear debris from the creek during a flood event.